Thanks for checking out my Profit Genesis 2.0 review!

 - Trevor who makes “$1,250 in 35 minutes…“

-Now meet the real guy – A “spokesperson” on Fiverr selling his services LOL.
+Now meet the real guy – A “spokesperson” on Fiverr selling his services on the cheap LOL.

-So right off the bat, it’s a red flag because “Trevor” is clearly used as a fictitious character who has never ever made a single cent in his life with the program.
+So right off the bat, it’s a red flag because “Trevor” is clearly used as a fictitious character.

 There’s nothing genuine about their big money-making claims, whatsoever.